XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• Limited asset range (no Forex, commodities, or direct crypto trading)
+• Limited range of available assets (no forex, CFDs, or direct crypto trading)

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :